jolee211/SER421_F20_Lab6_REST_API/README.txt

 NOTE: Since the certificate is self-signed, you need to disable SSL certificate verification in Postman for submitting requests using HTTPS.
+NOTE: If you're using curl, add the -k parameter so that it doesn't try to verify the certificate.